Yiyuan7/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+yes, because if you take write s first step, clen up as secong, show on screen as third step, then we cna see nothing at this time.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+In the main function, the code lies in loop().
+It can call those stat0/state1/state2's code in setup()

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+set `analogReadResolution(8)` before `analogRead()`

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+everytime we store a n-bit data, we move the address pointer forward by n.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**